KaterynaPovo/Aurora/README.md

 **1. About The Project**
-Page for the online-store Aurora (test task for the trainee position).
+Page for the online-store Aurora

 **2. Built With:**
 HTML;